mxz7/nypsi/index.md

 ### my server does not qualify for the pings command

-there are requirements set for pings/mentioned to be tracked, as there is massive performance issues when nypsi tracks every mention on every server, no matter how much they use nypsi.<br />

-the requirements are as follows:

--   your server **must** have less than 150k members
--   your server owner must have an economy profile

-the quick fix for this is to simply check the server owner's balance using the `/balance` command, if this doesn't work, try paying the owner with `/pay`
+this means that the server owner isn't an active nypsi user, to fix this, have the owner run some commands, if this isn't possible, send the owner some nypsi money with `/pay`.

 if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)